0xAoiii/ore_miner/README.md

 # ore_miner
-Scripts in PowerShell &amp; Bash to mine ore on Solana.
+Scripts in PowerShell &amp; Bash to mine Ore token on Solana.